rtouze/best-practices/chapters/BP_003_en.md

 ### Example

-On e-commerce services :
+On e-commerce services:
 * Propose a new order based on the content of the previous order.
-* Allow the users to buy things without registration
+* Allow the users to buy things without registration.
 * Allow the user to Copy/Paste his or her IBAN directly rather than uploading it.
 * Highlight the most used fields or filters.